Vientiane Prefecture: Temples

 Wat Inpeng Temple ('to transform') at Inpeng Pagoda, belongs to the Mon and Khmer cultures.
 It is known as the "historical landmark of arts and culture" of Laos.
 According to legends, God assisted in the construction of this pagoda by assuming the forms of an old wise man and an old white monk.
-It is to the north of Wat Ongtue Temple and has many artistic and cultural edifices of rock sculptures, Buddha images and rock columns.
+It is to the north of Wat Ongtue Temple and has artistic and cultural edifices of rock sculptures, Buddha images and rock columns.